 Which Thai cities have the most affordable cost of living?

-Generally, the cost of living across Thailand is lower than in many countries in Southeast Asia, Europe, the United Kingdom (UK), and the United States (US).
+Generally, the cost of living across Thailand is lower than in many countries in Southeast Asia, Europe, the UK, and the US.

 Typically, housing, food, and shopping may be more expensive in larger cities or the closer you live to the center.
 Therefore, exploring residing on the outskirts or in smaller towns for more affordable alternatives may be wise.